SolaceSamples/solace-samples-rest-messaging/serdes/java/README.md

 To deliver messages to the running consumer, you must configure a REST Delivery Point (RDP) on your Solace broker.
 For detailed instructions, refer to the [Solace Documentation on REST Delivery Points](https://docs.solace.com/Services/Managing-RDPs.htm?Highlight=rest#configuring-REST-delivery-points).

+> [!NOTE]
-NOTE: The registry URL, username, password and content-type can be customized by setting environment variables.
+> The registry URL, username, password and content-type can be customized by setting environment variables.
 If not set, the application will use default values.
 To override the defaults, set the following environment variables before running the application:
 The values shown below are the default settings.
 Modify these as needed for your specific registry configuration.